What's Done Is Done Macbeth

 The Weight of the Deed: Macbeth's Descent into Darkness

 The phrase "What's done is done" is first uttered by Lady Macbeth as a desperate attempt to quell her husband's burgeoning remorse after the murder of King Duncan.
-This seemingly simple statement carries a profound weight, revealing the couple's flawed understanding of the consequences of their actions.
+In practice, this seemingly simple statement carries a profound weight, revealing the couple's flawed understanding of the consequences of their actions.
 They believe that by simply accepting the deed, they can somehow neutralize its impact, escaping the moral repercussions.
 This naive belief highlights their initial arrogance and underestimation of the psychological burden of regicide.

 Lady Macbeth: The Crushing Weight of Guilt